 Daisy is also an editor and has worked on freelance projects with TATE, Random Acts, Channel 4 and The Guardian across news, music videos and documentary based content.

-In 2016 she was commissioned by ICA and Random Acts to direct, produce and edit the short film TWO, a documentary on white-passing multiracial identity formation.
+She was commissioned by ICA and Random Acts to direct, produce and edit the short film TWO, a documentary on white-passing multiracial identity formation.

-Daisy runs social justice workshops in secondary schools, previously with education organisation Fearless Futures, engaging young women in critical thought to understand and challenge the root causes of inequalities.
+Daisy runs social justice workshops in secondary schools, with education organisation Fearless Futures, engaging young women in critical thought to understand and challenge the root causes of inequalities.
 She also leads groups, both independently and through gal-dem, combining filmmaking, social justice and life skills into 7 day and weekend programmes for young people in south London.

 *Guest Speaker @ British Museum – Retelling Women's History

 *Panellist @ Watershed – Conversations about Cinema